Howardma31/alexa-fizz-buzz-game/README.md

 * [Design Choice](#design-choice)

 ## General info
-This project is a classic port of the fizz buzz game to the Alexa environment.
+This project is a classic port of the "fizz buzz" game to the Alexa environment.

 ## Technologies
 Project is created with: